Emergency Response Plans - Review & Test

 - Contact information

-- Key personel for activating the plan
+- Key personnel for activating the plan

-However, if your existing emergency response plans were written some time ago or not updated for a while, perhaps now is the right time to review and test your existing emergency response plans to establish if they are still fit for purpose, workable and meet the requirements of your organisation, especially if there has been changes to your organisation’s internal operating procedures or site layout.
+However, if your existing emergency response plans were written some time ago or not updated for a while, perhaps now is the right time to review and test your existing emergency response plans to establish if they are still fit for purpose, workable and meet the requirements of your organisation, especially if there have been changes to your organisation’s internal operating procedures or site layout.

 - Do you review or test your emergency response plans